jadenwong04/moderationBot/README.md

 Most existing solutions rely on either conventional pattern matching algorithms—which don't scale—or complex regular expressions that can be difficult to manage and potentially dangerous to the bot's stability.

-### Why Scaling Moderation is Difficult

-Developing a filter for a few dozen words is straightforward, but performance and security issues emerge quickly as a server grows.
+---

-#### The Limits of Conventional Pattern Matching
+### The Limits of Conventional Pattern Matching
-The most common approach in moderation bots is to check a message against a list of words using conventional pattern matching techniques.
+Most common approach in moderation bots is to check a message against a list of words using conventional pattern matching techniques.
 Even when these algorithms are optimized, they face a fundamental scalability barrier.

 *   **The Brute-Force Approach:** Many bots use standard library functions like `String.includes()`.
-In a multi-rule scenario, this is a conventional approach ($O(T \times P)$) where the engine effectively re-scans the message for every single banned term.
+In a multi-rule scenario, this is a conventional approach $O(T \times P)$ where the engine effectively re-scans the message for every single banned term.
 *   **Optimized Matching (e.g., Boyer-Moore):** More sophisticated bots might use algorithms like Boyer-Moore.
-While this is significantly faster for finding a single word ($O(T + P_i)$), it still requires the bot to re-process the entire message from scratch for every pattern in the ruleset.
+While this is significantly faster for finding a single word $O(T + P_i)$, it still requires the bot to re-process the entire message from scratch for every pattern in the ruleset.

 If you have a thousand banned terms, the bot is still making a thousand independent passes over the text.
 As the ruleset expands, the overhead grows linearly, creating a significant bottleneck during high-traffic periods.

 ---

-#### Solving Multi-Pattern Matching with Finite Automata
+### 1. Solving Multi-Pattern Matching with Finite Automata

-To break through this scaling limit, high-performance engines use the **Finite Automaton** model.
+To break through this scaling limit, high-performance engines use the Finite Automaton model.
 Instead of looping through rules one by one, a Finite Automaton merges all your patterns into a single, graph-like structure (a state machine).

 When a message is scanned, the machine follows the paths in this graph.
 This allows the bot to identify *every* match in the message simultaneously in one pass, rather than re-reading the message for every word.

 However, the safety and performance of this approach depend entirely on how the state machine is designed.
 There are two primary paths: **NFA** and **DFA**.

-##### The NFA Approach
+**The NFA Approach**

-**Red-DiscordBot** uses an **NFA (Non-deterministic Finite Automaton)** engine.
+Red-DiscordBot uses an NFA (Non-deterministic Finite Automaton) engine.
 NFAs are highly flexible, but they achieve this by allowing "choices" at each step.
 When an NFA hits a complex rule, it assumes a path; if that path doesn't lead to a match, it goes back and tries another.

 This process is called backtracking.
 A bad actor can exploit this by sending a "trap" message that forces the engine to explore all possible combinations in a complex regex.
-This is known as a **ReDoS (Regular Expression Denial of Service)** attack.
+This is known as a ReDoS (Regular Expression Denial of Service) attack.

-##### Exploiting the NFA Model
+**Exploiting the NFA Model**

 Imagine a moderator who needs to protect their community from a specific malicious domain.
 They create a straightforward rule to identify and block any links pointing to `badwebsite.com`:

 * Original Regex: `https://badwebsite\.com/([a-zA-Z0-9/]+)`